syncfusion-content/wpf-docs/wpf/DateTimeEdit/Getting-Started.md

 {% endhighlight  %}

-> Note:Use the DateTime property for Binding and Setting the date to the control.
+N>Use the DateTime property for Binding and Setting the date to the control.
 Do not use the Text property.

-> If you do not set any value to the DateTimeEdit then the default value will be as follows:

-> If the IsEmptyDateEnabled is set to true then,

-> Value of the NullValue property will be the default value.
+If you do not set any value to the DateTimeEdit then the default value will be as follows: If the IsEmptyDateEnabled is set to true then, Value of the NullValue property will be the default value.
+Otherwise  DateTime.Today will be the default value (based on the MinValue and MaxValue the default value will change).

-> Otherwise

-> DateTime.Today will be the default value (based on the MinValue and MaxValue the default value will change).

 See Also